 Merge duplicates carefully

-- Choose the record to keep: Keep the record with the best history and cleanest details.
+Keep the profile with the best history and cleanest details.

-- Confirm the merge: SmartGig keeps linked history on one cleaner participant record.
+SmartGig keeps linked history on one cleaner participant profile.